Autodesk/AutomaticComponentToolkit/Documentation/IDL.md

 The \<class> element contains a list of [method](#9-function-type) elements that define the exported member functions of this class.
 The names of the \<method> elements MUST be unique in this list.

+If the `parent`-attribute is empty, and the name of this class differs from the `baseclassname`-attribute of the \<global> element, `baseclassname` will be considered as the parent class of this class.

 ## 9. Function Type
 Element **\<functiontype>**